crowdpro3/bogdanvlviv.github.io/_posts/2018-02-24-how-i-met-ruby.markdown

 I definitely fell in love what I had seen on the screen but I did not recognize this at that moment, just felt something new.
 It was the first time when I met Ruby.

-Despite I wrote the first program that outputted `Hello, World!` on [Liberty BASIC](http://libertybasic.com) at secondary school, and learned the [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm on [C++](https://isocpp.org) at university I was always spending some time with Ruby, and each next day, the practice time was increasing.
+Despite I wrote the first program that outputted `Hello, World!` on [Liberty BASIC](http://libertybasic.com) at secondary school and learned the [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm on [C++](https://isocpp.org) at university I was always spending some time with Ruby, and each next day, the practice time was increasing.

 The first book about Ruby that I read is ["Learn to Program" (by Chris Pine)](https://pine.fm/LearnToProgram).
 This book was the first source that helped me to learn basics of Ruby.